linkml/linkml/docs/faq/general.md

 * The National Microbiome Data Collaborative
 * The Center for Cancer Data Harmonization
 * The Alliance of Genome Resources
-* The Biomedical Data Translator project
+* The NCATS Biomedical Data Translator project
 * The iSamples project
 * The NIH INCLUDE project